You want smart political talk without the meltdowns?

 Let's be for something that will provide insurance to a lot of people at a very inexpensive price.

-I have been stopped by more people that obviously know him in news and I I'm supporting I supported Donald Trump in the election, and I I want this country to repeal and replace Obamacare.
+And I'm supporting, I supported Donald Trump in the election, and I want this country to repeal and replace Obamacare.

 There are a lot of people afraid right now that somehow they think they're going to be kicked off their plan this year.

-Can you assure them that in fact that's not a part of anybody's strategy?
+Can you assure them that, in fact, that's not a part of anybody's strategy?

-I know that's a democratic talking point, but that's not going to happen.
+I know that's a Democratic talking point, but that's not going to happen.

 No, our goal is to insure more people and at a cheaper price.

-Obamacare's disaster is it actually insured less people and it caused the prices to rise, and that's why less people bought it.
+Obamacare's disaster is it actually insured less people and it caused the prices to rise and that's why less people bought it.

 That's where the disaster lies.

-The premiums are going through the roof, and they made the insurance policies too expensive for young healthy people.
+The premiums are going through the roof and they made the insurance policies too expensive for young, healthy people.

-So young healthy people are not buying them because they say, you know what, when we get sick, we can just buy it after we get sick.
+So young, healthy people are not buying them because they say, you know what, when we get sick, we can just buy it after we get sick.

 That's what Obamacare says.

-So we've got to stop the bleeding, and the way to do it is to legalize inexpensive insurance.
+So we've got to stop the bleeding and the way to do it is to legalize inexpensive insurance.

 Let insurance companies sell high deductible plans that are inexpensive, that young people will be attracted to.